-This chapter sets forth policies and procedures that the State Unit on Aging (SUA), the Lieutenant Governor's Office on Aging (LGOA) in South Carolina, follows in planning and administering Older Americans Act (OAA) programs with the Area Agencies on Aging (AAAs)/Aging and Disability Resource Centers (ADRCs) and the providers/contractors who utilize State and Federal aging funding.
+This chapter sets forth policies and procedures that the State Unit on Aging (SUA), the Lieutenant Governor's Office on Aging (LGOA) in South Carolina, follows in planning and administering Older Americans Act (OAA) programs with the Planning Service Areas (PSAs) and the providers/contractors who utilize state and federal aging funding.
 In addition, this chapter provides an overview of the LGOA's relationship with the OAA and the AoA.

-The Lieutenant Governor's Office on Aging (LGOA) was established to study, plan, promote, and coordinate a statewide program to meet the present and future needs of aging citizens in South Carolina and to administer all Federal programs relating to aging that are not the specific responsibilities of another State agency under the provisions of Federal or State law.
+The Lieutenant Governor's Office on Aging (LGOA) was established to study, plan, promote, and coordinate a statewide program to meet the present and future needs of aging citizens in South Carolina and to administer all federal programs relating to aging that are not the specific responsibilities of another state agency under the provisions of federal or state law.
 The Lieutenant Governor's Office on Aging is the designated operational agency for the State Unit on Aging for South Carolina.
 In that role, the LGOA is the administrator and steward of the OAA and its funds in South Carolina.